HaschekSolutions/pictshare/README.md

 When requested by the URL provided in response, these files (for additionally defined types) will be offered for download.

 ### SUBDIR_ENABLE
-If set to true, it is possible to define subdirectories via REST API under which the file will be stored.
+If set to true, it is possible to define subdirectories via REST API (request parameter ```subdir```) under which the file will be stored.

 This setting is turned on by default.

+### SUBDIR_FORCE
+If set to true (combined with ```SUBDIR_ENABLE```), it forces the user to define subdirectory for file via REST API.
+If subdirectory is not provided it will result in an error.

+This setting is turned off by default.

 ### FILENAME_ENABLE
-If set to true , it is possible to define file name via REST API under which the file will be stored.
+If set to true, it is possible to define file name via REST API (request parameter ```filename```) under which the file will be stored.

 This setting is turned on by default.

+### FILENAME_FORCE
+If set to true (combined with ```FILENAME_ENABLE```), it forces the user to define file name via REST API.
+If file name is not provided it will result in an error.

+This setting is turned off by default.

 ## Clustered systems
 Sometimes you may wish to have PictShare deployed in a clustered environment, but in such systems it could happen that directories where files are stored or archived is not the same as the upload directory where PictShare stores them.